Historic Portland Harbor mural finds a home on Peaks Island

 A historic mural of Portland Harbor once destined for the dump has a new home at the Peaks Island School, where the painter who created the mural, Claude Montgomery, learned his earliest art lessons.

-The school and the island community will dedicate the mural during a celebration of the school’s 150th anniversary at 6 p.m.
-Tuesday.
+The school and the island community will dedicate the mural during a celebration of the school’s 150th anniversary Thursday, rescheduled from Tuesday.
 The mural, a 6-foot-by-12-foot canvas-on-plywood depiction of Portland Harbor that Montgomery painted in 1950, is hanging in the school near the office.

 Montgomery, who died in 1990, attended school on Peaks as a youngster, said Kate Sykes, co-chair of the Southern Maine Democratic Socialists of America.
 The Southern Maine DSA has been trying to find a public home for the mural since last year, when it got involved with the mural’s rescue and took on its placement as a project of its arts and culture committee.